ocaml/RFCs/rfcs/for_in.md

 There is also an argument of authority to make in saying that the same feature is widely popular in the other languages mentioned in the introduction, even though they also all have the ability to express it functionally.

 [^1]: For lack of creativity in finding a more interesting example
+[^2]: By light, it is meant that the modifications should be similar in size to the [let-operator](https://github.com/ocaml/ocaml/pull/1947/) PR.